3 Indian soldiers are killed in Kashmir gunfight on the 4th anniversary of special status revocation

 She said the Indian government’s “false claims about normalcy” were exposed, and the official actions were “driven by paranoia.”

-“On one hand, giant hoardings calling upon Kashmiris to ‘celebrate’ the illegal abrogation of Article 370 have been put up across Srinagar,” Mufti said, referring to a clause in India’s constitution that granted Kashmir a special status.
+“On one hand, giant hoardings calling upon Kashmiris to ‘celebrate’ the illegal abrogation of Article 370 have been put up across Srinagar,” Mufti said, referring to the clause in India’s constitution that granted Kashmir its special status.
 “Whereas brute force is being used to choke the actual sentiment of the people.”

 India’s sudden move to scrap the disputed region’s semi-autonomy, accompanied by an unprecedented security clampdown and a complete communication blackout, divided the region into two federal territories: Ladakh and Jammu-Kashmir, both ruled directly by the federal government without a legislature of their own and run by bureaucrats and a security setup with no democratic credentials.